tsole0/ranked-eballot-manager/README.md

 # ranked-eballot-manager Version 1.0

+## How to use
+Download the latest release as an executable for your platform in the 'Releases' platform.
+Note that binaries are not signed and only MacOS is tested.

 ## Functionality

 Excecutable-based webapp for processing `.csv` files containing ranked choice election data and adjudicating elections based on this data.